 Dolly Mosher is the Victim Services Coordinator with Halifax Regional Police.
 Prior to taking this position in 2017 she was the Domestic Violence Case Coordinator for HRP/RCMP Halifax District for 16 years.
 Dolly is an active member of the Canadian Femicide Observatory for Justice and Accountability, Founder of Silent Witness Nova Scotia and Chair of the East Hants Crime Prevention Association where she volunteers in her community.

-Cpl.
-Deepak Prasad is a regular member and peace officer with the Royal Canadian Mounted Police – Nova Scotia Division, currently posted to the Employee & Management Relations Office as the Divisional Wellness Coordinator.
-For over 11 years, Deepak has supported victims of crime as a domestic violence investigator, child abuse investigator, and human rights advocate.
+Sgt.
+Deepak Prasad is a regular member and peace officer with the Royal Canadian Mounted Police – Nova Scotia Division, he is currently posted to the Halifax District RCMP, as the NCO i/c for the Community Policing and Victim Services Unit.
+For over 13 years, Deepak has supported victims of crime as a domestic violence investigator, child abuse investigator, and human rights advocate.
 Deepak serves on a number of non-profit boards such as Family Services of Eastern Nova Scotia, NS Criminal Justice Association, and the Duke of Edinburgh’s International Awards – NS Division.
 Previously he served as a board member at Leeside Transition House, Noami Society, and was a member of the training committee of the NS Community Services – Breaking the Silence project.

 Delthia Miller, MA, Halifax Regional Police Volunteer Programs Coordinator